locaweb/leela/README.rst

 It is written in python and uses cassandra as the default storage backend.

-For more information about the usage and architecture please refer to the documentation.
+For more information about the usage and architecture, comparison to similar projects, please refer to the documentation.

 Documentation
 =============